d12frosted/elpa-mirror/stable-melpa/org-ai-readme.txt

-Provides a minor-mode for org-mode and a global minor-mode that allows you to interact with the OpenAI API and with Stable Diffusion.
+Provides a minor-mode for org-mode and a global minor-mode that allows you to interact with the OpenAI API, with Stable Diffusion, as well as various local LLMs.

 It allows you to:
-- have a conversation with ChatGPT
+- "chat" with a language model from within an org mode buffer
-- generate images with DALL-E
+- generate images
-- supports speech input and output
+- has support for speech input and output
 - #+begin_ai..#+end_ai blocks for org-mode
 - various commands usable everywhere